phoenix-rtos/phoenix-rtos-doc/quickstart/sparcv8leon-gr740-mini.md

 run
 ```

-## Using Phoenix-RTOS
+## Using Feniks-RTOS

-Phoenix-RTOS will be launched and the `psh` shell command prompt will appear in the terminal.
+Feniks-RTOS will be launched and the `psh` shell command prompt will appear in the terminal.

 ![Image](_images/gr740-start.png)